OCA/stock-logistics-warehouse/stock_reserve_rule/README.rst

 Properties that define where the rule will be applied:

 * Location: Define where the rule will look for goods (a parent of the move's source location).
-* Fallback Location: Define where the goods are reserved if none of the removal rule could reserve the goods.
-If left empty, the goods are reserved in the move's source location / sub-locations.
 * Rule Domain: The rule is used only if the Stock Move matches the domain.

 Removal rules for the locations: